 The above two words share the same root τίθημι, meaning: set, put, place, set for oneself, lay down; lay in the grave, bury; set up (of the prizes in games); set up (in a temple), dedicate; lay down or give (a law); establish, institute.

-These words are rich and polysemic, referring to a meal, burial, and institution (of the Lord’s Supper).
-In the Divine Liturgy (especially in the Holy Anaphora) all these notions seem to be operative.
+These words are rich and polysemic, referring to a meal, burial, and institution (of the Lord’s Supper, for example).
+In the Divine Liturgy (especially in the Holy Anaphora) all these notions seem to apply.

 Consider also θέσις and how Heidegger subverts it for his own purposes in “The Origin of the Work of Art,” Off the Beaten Track, 2002: 53.